NOTE: Please wait for your blog pitch to be approved before submitting a full draft, otherwise your draft will automatically be declined. Thank you.

 I think as a college student taking several classes, each with their long lectures and hour-long exams, having to complete a set of questions and activities on a weekly basis isn't the best.
 It's even worse when you get all the tricky questions.
 But, MyLab and Mastering program is not out to kill your grades.
 I was able to use the programs in my sciences courses to see how well I understood the material.
 It's actually great supplemental material, as well.
 In this article, I'll talk about my experiences using the programs and my tips on how to make the best of it.

-Once we accept your pitch, you will have 30 days to submit a draft.
+Once we accept your pitch, you will receive an email notification (check your spam folder!).
+Then you will have 30 days to submit a draft.
 If we do not receive your draft within that time frame, we will archive your pitch.

 We are excited to read your pitch!